mybeliefs/mybeliefs.github.io/docs/New Testament/Paul to People/1 timothy.md

 > Warning about bad teachers, Pursue righteousness, Rich ready to share

 - Summary:
-  - Told to honor master (if slave)
+  - Told to honor master (if slave).
   - Some are selfish, stir up a problem, and are in it for money.
-  - Godliness brings its contentment.
+  - Godliness brings with it contentment.
   - Seek to be kept spotless.
   - Rich Christians should share and put their hope in eternal life.
 - Those in control (boss, slave owner) regard them with honor, so God and the teachings are not looked down on `1`